 any of a genus (Laminaria) of marine kelp having fluted, ribbonlike blades attached at one end to a stalk and holdfast

-Any of a genus of kelp applied to the cervical os to stimulate dilation.
+- A small rod formed of dehydrated laminaria tissue, applied to the cervical os to stimulate dilation.

 Origin of laminariaNew Latin Lāmināria (from Latin lāmina, thin sheet, leaf).